 Two lines should be dedicated per job, one for when you started the position and one for when you left the company.
 It would be best to write a concise description of your previous roles.
 You don’t need to elaborate on the duties and responsibilities of your previous jobs, as they are often discussed during the interview stage.
 However, it’s essential to state the reasons for leaving a previous position.

 Here are three practical and commonly used expressions for explaining them:

 But if you are still currently working at that company, write 現在に至る.
 If you have no work experience, you can write 無し.
 Unlike most English-speaking countries abroad, having no experience can be a disadvantage, but traditional Japanese companies tend to favor those applicants without any previous experience.
 This makes it easier for the company to train potential employees in its ways and culture.
 Grad students and entry-level applicants can use this section to demonstrate any relevant internships or voluntary activities they have been involved in which may benefit the open position.
 There’s no need to write a reason for leaving or quitting such programs.

 To end this section, write 以上 (end of entry) on the following line.

 Here’s an example of the employment history 職歴 section:

 |平成28||5||株式会社 サンフランシスコ物産 入社(アメリカ)|

-Be sure to use the official name of the company and not its commercial name.
-If you are not sure you can check it out on the company website or Wikipedia if it’s a well known company.
+Be sure to use the company’s official name and not its commercial name.
+If you are unsure, you can check it out on the company website or Wikipedia if it’s a well-known company.

-Be prepared to answer any questions during the interview stage regarding why you left any previous position.
+Be prepared to answer any questions regarding why you left any previous position during the interview stage.
 Regardless of your reasons, do not badmouth previous employers.
-Japanese companies will not see this in a favourable light.
+Japanese companies will not see this in a favorable light.

 Qualifications and Licenses 免許・資格